tercen/Antibodies_Bound_per_Cell-operator/README.md

-# ABC operator
+# Antibodies Bound per Cell (ABC) operator

 ##### Description

-The `ABC app` is a Tercen app to compute the Antibodies Bound per Cell value.
+The `ABC operator` is a Tercen operator to compute the Antibodies Bound per Cell value.

 ##### Usage